aravind-tronix/Boring-routines/README.md

 ## what can be improved?

-* using cron tab instead of supervisorctl.
+* using cron tab instead of supervisor.
 * Checking the status of coffee machine (online/offline) before passing the MQTT message.
 If offline it sends a message that coffee machine is offline.
 * Notifying the user when the coffee is ready.
 * Writting a better documentation for this fun filled project.